Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Stockton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Stockton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Stockton District Curriculum Used in Our In-Home Tutoring Programs

 The schools in Stockton follow the curriculum that has been developed on a subject area basis.
 These curriculum provide the framework for organizing learning around the expectations that teach students to the highest standards.
 In English/Language Arts and Math, the Common Core Standards are used because they provide a well-developed curriculum that covers all the content areas within the subjects.
 Schools also offer a number of unique programs like International Baccalaureate (IB) or other Choice Programs.
 These programs also have curriculum that state the learning objectives of the courses and these learning objectives offer measurable goals for students to achieve.
 All these curriculum allow teachers flexibility in their teaching style while also ensuring that all students receive the same high standards of instruction.

 We currently cover the following Stockton-area school district: Stockton Unified School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Stockton Tutor Today.